orspain/Dataquest/README.md

 Step 1 of 8: Python Introduction

-  Course 1/2:
+	Course 1 of 2:
     Python for Data Science: Fundamentals
       	- Note: I'd already completed a 4-part Python programming course on EDx through GTx, CS 1301.
 This was mainly review.

 				Programming in Python
       	Variables and Data Types
       	Lists and For Loops
       	Conditional Statements
       	Dictionaries and Frequency Tables
       	Functions: Fundamentals
       	Functions: Intermediate
       	Project: Learn and Install Jupyter Notebook
       	Guided Project: Profitable App Profiles for the App Store and Google Play Markets Results in my github account

-   Course 2/2:
+	 Course 2 of 2:
       Python for Data Science: Intermediate

 				Cleaning and Preparing Data in Python
         Python Data Analysis Basics
         Object-Oriented Python
         Working with Dates and Times in Python